Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 ###### I write this as when India has successfully landed and is carrying out it's Chandrayan-3 mission.
 ###### India has become the first country to land on Moon's South Pole, I'd like to congratulate all the people who were involved in this mission.

-Anyway, I stumbled upon this old essay from 1999, the title is "INDIAN TALENT CAUGHT IN THE COBWEBS", It mentions how Indian society in general resists change.
+Anyway, I stumbled upon this old essay from 1999, titled "INDIAN TALENT CAUGHT IN THE COBWEBS", It mentions how Indian society in general resists change.

 > The inability to assimilate and adopt new knowledge by a society which is otherwise extremely lively, vibrant, intelligent and knowledgeable seems strange.